ASTM F1886 Seal Integrity Flexible Packages and Pouch Package Testing

 ASTM F1886 is the standard test method for determining the integrity of seals for flexible packaging by visual inspection.
-Specifically, this ASTM package testing standard covers the determination of channels in the package seal down to a width of 0.003 inches.
-The probability of this testing is 60-100%.
+Specifically, this ASTM package validation standard covers the determination of channels in the package seal down to a width of 0.003 inches.

 There are several factors that determine the ability to visually detect channel defects in package seals.
 One factor is the actual size of the channel in the package.
 Another factor is the degree of contrast in the areas that are sealed and unsealed.